"Everybody in this country should learn how to program a computer... because it teaches you how to think."

 • actively support each other in challenging problem-solving situations where design, programming and construction is essential

-At Aberford, we use Purple Mash.
+At Aberford, most of our computing curriculum is taught using Purple Mash.
 Purple Mash is an award-winning cross-curricular website for nursery and primary school children.
 It enables children to explore and enhance their knowledge in a fun and creative way at school and at home covering many areas of the National Curriculum.
 Purple Mash gives access to activities such as online mark making and painting, games, design and number fun!

 Computing - Long Term Plans and Progression